ZjzMisaka/ExcelTool/README.md

 // ---- operating status ----
 // When executing time-consuming logic, it can be judged whether the user has stopped running, so as to exit the logic in time. bool UserStop { get => userStop; set => userStop = value; }
-// Determine whether the current logic is being executed.
-It should always be true. bool NowRunning { get => nowRunning; set => nowRunning = value; }
+// Determine whether the current logic is being executed. bool NowRunning { get => nowRunning; set => nowRunning = value; }
 ```